Edith Gyömrői Ludowyk: Moving to Sri Lanka

 In 1938, when Admiral Horthy's fascist regime passed its first Anti-Jewish Law, she emigrated to Sri Lanka with her third husband, journalist Laszlo Ujvári, who died in 1940.
 She met and married E. F. C. Ludowyk, Professor of English at the University College, Colombo.
 She joined the Trotskyist Lanka Sama Samaja Party and in 1947, together with Vivienne Goonewardena and several other women of the LSSP, the Bolshevik Samasamaja Party and the Communist Party, she founded the Eksath Kantha Peramuna (United Women's Front), the first autonomous socialist women's association in the country.
 In 1948, she published an article in The Times of Ceylon titled "Feminism or Socialism?".

 In 1956, because the island's humid climate caused her problems, the couple moved to London.
 There, Gyömrői became a recognized psychoanalyst, and continued her practice until she was 80.

 Death

-After the death of her husband in 1986, she moved with her colleagues Anne-Marie and Joseph J. Sandler.
+After the death of her husband in 1986, she moved in with her colleagues Anne-Marie and Joseph J. Sandler.
 She died on 11 February 1987.